 Where the components of a mooring trot have been aggregated using the S-57 Collection Object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 Feature type Mooring Trot.
 The Mooring Trot and its individual components will be aggregated using the named association Mooring Trot Aggregation.

-In S-101, a named mooring trot should be encoded as Mooring Trot of type surface.
-Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface by referencing the geometry of the components of the mooring trot to identify its extent (see S-101 DCEG clause 8.21).
+In S-101, a named mooring trot should be encoded as Mooring Trot of geometric primitive surface.
+Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface by referencing the geometry of the components of the mooring trot to identify its extent (see S-101 DCEG clause 8.22).

 Anchorage - relationships